 The theorist Jean Baudrillard suggested decades ago that “we live in a world where there is more and more information, and less and less meaning."

-Our shortened attention span and addiction to the novelty of the next digital stimulus leaves us open to master manipulators who exploit the fissures of division between groups.
+Our shortened attention span and addiction to the novelty of the next digital stimulus leaves us open to manipulators who exploit the fissures of division between groups.
 Such a millieu provides a more than sufficient opportunity for disinformation: "You are FAKE NEWS!"

-It also opens the door for any opinion to hold sway, no matter how poorly formed.
+It also opens the door for any opinion to hold sway over the crowd, no matter how dangerous or poorly formed.
 Everyone can find their personal truths reflected in the iridescent patina of the web.
 The internet is a filter bubble.
 It is an echo chamber.
 It's is a personalized algorithm that feeds on itself and we are seduced by the glitter of our own digitized universe.

 This disruption and exploitation was articulated by the Italian Communist Antonio Gramsci who said in his prison diaries: "The crisis consists precisely in the fact that the old is dying and the new cannot be born; in this interregnum a great variety of morbid symptoms appear."

-From a distance, it's tempting to look away and try to not watch.
-But like witnesses to a tragic car accident we cannot avert our gaze.
-It's like that cavity in our tooth.
-It pains us when we stick our tongue in there.
-But we cannot refrain from sticking our tongue in there.
-And what are we to make of this new power figure who emerges from the disruption and disease and from whom we cannot look away?
+So what are we to make of this great name who emerges from the disruption and disease and from whom we cannot look away?
 There are those who dispute it, but watching him, my own unqualified diagnosis would be narcissistic personality disorder triggered by low self-esteem.
 This can be measured by micrometer - you can gauge the thinness of the skin.
 That's because for the narcissist, like the Sultan of Delhi, there is no real communion with others.
 The same psychosis applies to the Jihadi narcissists who declare war in the name of God.